Codecademy/docs/content/javascript/concepts/arrays/terms/slice/slice.md

 ---

-Returns a shallow copy of part of array, while original array is not modified.
+Returns a shallow copy of all or part of an array without modifying the original.

 ## Syntax